-- Vetting any essential visitors prior to entry to our facilities.
+- Vetting any essential visitors prior to entry to our facilities; and

 Our teams at all sites are working with the young people and young families we support to ensure they understand the situation and are able to follow Government directives around social distancing and hygiene, whilst responding to any anxiety they may be experiencing.
 We do this with the awareness that young people and young families who are experiencing homelessness may be particularly vulnerable and at greater risk of serious complications if they contract COVID-19.